-Extension to Regions, Gender and Children
+Extension to regions, gender and children

 Taxes and transfers may have differential impacts on inequality and the welfare of people in different regions/locations and groups of individuals within a society (Kolovich, 2018).
 It is important to conduct an analysis to assess their impact on individuals in different regions/locations and social groups.
 In this study the analysis is extended to regions (urban and rural areas as well as ASAL and non-ASAL regions) and social groups and by gender and children.